mikehawke1337/USCISTracker/README.md

 ```
 *********************************
-For Form I-485 received by USCIS on May 12, we found the following statistics:
+For 5000 neighbors of LIN1690654088, we found the following statistics:
-total number of I-485 application received: 17
+total number of I-485 application received:  337
-Case Was Approved: 0
+Case Was Approved:                           27
-Fingerprint Fee Was Received 17
+Fingerprint Fee Was Received:                150
+Case Was Rejected:                           14
+Case Was Received:                           91
+Case Was Ready for Interview:                7
+Case is RFE:                                 32
-Case Was Rejected 0
+Case Was Transferred:                        3
+Name Was Updated:                            13

 ```

 Modify the following parameters in the script to tailor to your needs.

-**date**: Application receipt date

 **mycaseNum**: Your Application Number